Background

 Representing a child facing 4 offences.
 Miah raised a legal argument on the day of trial to exclude the identification evidence, citing relevant procedural rules and case law.
 The evidence was excluded, and the Crown offered no evidence on all the charges; the child maintained his good character.

-Prosecuting an appeal against the conviction of a common assault where the complainant was a Defence witness and supported the Defendant’s account.
+Prosecuting an appeal against the conviction of a common assault where the complainant was a Defence witness.
 The conviction was upheld, and the Defendant’s suspended sentence was activated.

 Prosecuting an actual bodily harm offence, Miah made a written and oral legal argument for the Crown’s evidence to be admitted as hearsay.
 The legal argument was successful, and the evidence was admitted for trial.